 While providing services with Aloha for our guests is our primary reason for being here, the Kalani experience is about much more than just the department you assist in.
-As a volunteer, you receive three delicious buffet meals each day, housing or camping, use of the swimming pool and spa facilities, and weight room.
-Volunteers are able to participate for free in all of our ongoing classes such as yoga, hula, weaving, martial arts, etc. There are reduced rates for the wellness bodywork center, adventures, and some of the workshops offered here.
+As a volunteer, you receive three delicious buffet-style meals each day, housing or camping, use of the swimming pool and spa facilities, and weight room.
+Volunteers are able to participate in all of our ongoing classes such as yoga, hula, weaving, martial arts, etc. - at no additional cost.
+There are reduced rates for the wellness bodywork center, adventures, and some of the workshops offered here.
 In addition, volunteers are offered monthly trips to explore different sites and locations around the island, and weekly trips into Hilo and/or Pahoa for shopping.
 Finally, after completion of your initial commitment with us, you will be eligible to return for reduced tuition rates.

-What to expect - is Kalani suitable for me?
+What to expect - is Kalani the right fit for me?

-Expect a transformative expereience by simply being here.
-Kalani is your chance for a break from ‘normal life’ in an extraordinary place.
+Expect a transformative experience by simply being here.
+Kalani gives you an opportunity for a break from ‘normal life’ in an extraordinary place.
 Volunteering at Kalani is an efficient way to spend an extended period of time living in Hawaii.
 This diverse community accepts many different types of people.
 There are people from all over the world who choose to share their personal skills, talents and stories.

 Kalani is a community that celebrates life in ways that embrace a natural lifestyle.
 We are near an active volcano.
 We live closely with the jungle environment, which means you will encounter harmless creatures such as spiders, geckos and mongoose.
 There are mosquitoes here, so we recommend that you bring a repellent spray.
 Volunteer accommodations are simple and comfortable, but fairly rustic, with no televisions or phones.